Guruganesh070/Library_Management_p2/README.md

 b.manager_id = e2.emp_id;
 ```

-Task 11. **Create a Table of Books with Rental Price Above a Certain Threshold**:
+**Task 11: Create a Table of Books with Rental Price Above a Certain Threshold**:
  -- Threshold chose as 7.
 ```sql
 CREATE TABLE high_valued_books as